reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 2. provide the data source for the current tenant,
 3. migrate SQL Scripts for all tenants if we want to make changes in the database or add a new tenant.

-## Multitenancy in Relational Databases
-There are different possibilities to separate data for different tenants.
-We'll have a look at two of them:
-* using a different schema for each tenant,
-* using a completely different database for each tenant.

-From the application's perspective, schemas and databases are abstracted by a `DataSource`, so, in the code, we can handle these approaches in the same way.

 ## Binding A Request to Tenant
 There are different ways to bind an incoming request to the tenant in the application: